2021 Annual Report of Glencore plc

 Company law requires the Directors to prepare financial statements for the Company for each financial year.

-The financial statements are prepared in accordance with International Financial Reporting Standards (IFRS) adopted pursuant to Regulation (EC) No 1606/2002 as it applies in the European Union and IFRS as issued by the International Accounting Standards Board.
+The financial statements are prepared in accordance with International Financial Reporting Standards (IFRS) adopted by the United Kingdom, and IFRS as issued by the International Accounting Standards Board.
 The financial statements are required by law to be properly prepared in accordance with the Companies (Jersey) Law 1991.
 International Accounting Standard 1 requires that financial statements present fairly for each financial year the Company’s financial position, financial performance and cash flows.
 This requires the faithful representation of the effects of transactions, other events and conditions in accordance with the definitions and recognition criteria for assets, liabilities, income and expenses set out in the International Accounting Standards Board’s Framework for the preparation and presentation of financial statements.

 In virtually all circumstances, a fair presentation will be achieved by compliance with all applicable IFRSs.